 - Complications from other medical conditions like Huntington’s or Parkinson’s disease

 Personality type also plays a large roll in bruxism.
-People who are overly competitive, aggressive, or stressed will often clench their jaw and grind their teeth without being aware they are doing it.
+People who are overly competitive or aggressive will often clench their jaw and grind their teeth without being aware they are doing it.

-Besides damaging the teeth, it can also lead to chronic headaches, ear aches, and facial pain.
+Besides damaging the teeth, bruxism can also lead to chronic headaches, earaches, and facial pain.
 This is because bruxism is very taxing on your temporomandibular joints (TMJ), which are the jaw joints located in front of your ears.
 Bruxism may be difficult to control, but there are a multitude of viable methods to treat it.